Both peer to peer and stock market investing are popular ways to grow your wealth.

 P2P investing has only been around since the 2008 financial crisis, but it’s an investment that does offer higher and more stable returns over time.

-Here are a few ways to compare the two investments:
+Here are a few ways to compare P2P lending and the stock market:

 The return you get on the stock market largely depends on what you invest in, how long you invest for and the strategy you follow when investing.
 You could be: